mnbond/rose-curves-generator/README.md

 # Rose curves generator

 A JavaScript implementation of a rose curves generator.
-A rose or [rhodonea curve](https://en.wikipedia.org/wiki/Rose_(mathematics)) is a sinusoid plotted in polar coordinates.
+A rose or rhodonea curve is a sinusoid plotted in polar coordinates.
+View demo here: [codepen.io](https://codepen.io/mnbond/full/RNwXavw).

 The idea of color polygon plots based on this [post](https://art-verse.com/2020/04/04/algorithmic-art-rose-rhodonea-curves/).